openstack-archive/stx-docs/doc/source/installation_guide/2018_10/duplex.rst

    +--------------------------+--------------------------------------------------+

 *********************************************
-Adding an LVM Storage Backend at Installation
+Adding an LVM storage backend at installation
 *********************************************

-Ensure requirements are met to add LVM storage
+Ensure requirements are met to add LVM storage:

 ::